 Through my adventures into other types of music I learned many things that in my opinion could make Bluegrass grow.
 A problem we face is an older audience that is dying out and attracting younger ones.
 I think we should begin by making the QUALITY of music improve and let the pieces fall where they may.

-Unfortunately a great deal of the bluegrass pickers are proud to say they don’t know any basic musicianship such as harmony, scales, and this includes dynamics as well.
+Unfortunately a great deal of the bluegrass pickers are proud to say they don’t know any basic musicianship such as harmony, scales, and in my opinion most importantly DYNAMICS.

-The worst part is if you yourself decide to change this outlook and pursue a deep study of music (that involving books) you could very well be viewed as some sort of outlaw in the bluegrass world…….precisely how I have been viewed numerous times.
+The worst part is if you play bluegrass, widen your outlook and pursue a deep study of music (that involving books) you could very well be viewed as some sort of outlaw in the bluegrass world…….precisely how I have been viewed numerous times.

-Sorry, you don’t have to be taught by your great grandfather Moses on the family farm in the hills of Kentucky, amongst chickens and mules to learn how to play this music.
-Nor will learning that a major chord is made up of the notes 1-3-5 destroy your ability to play a convincing “Earl’s Breakdown.”
+The idea that you had to be taught by your great grandfather Moses on the family farm in the hills of Kentucky, amongst chickens and mules to learn how to play this music is absurd.
+Kind of like learning that a major chord is made up of the notes 1-3-5 somehow might destroy your ability to play a convincing “Earl’s Breakdown.”

 In my opinion, one of the biggest areas of exploration for Bluegrass COULD be in arrangement, instrumentation, timbre, dynamics and tempo variations.
 All without destroying the things that make it bluegrass.
-However, the number of bluegrassers that would be open to this change are very few.
+However, it seems the number of bluegrassers that would be open to this change are very few.
+If that wasn’t the case then explain why very little has changed.

 1)Dynamics-The level of details given to dynamics in the sheet music of great classical music is something all performers should study.
 Everything from Crescendos and Decrescendos to triple piano and triple forte marks.
 The level of dynamic abilities of your average bluegrass player is simply horrible.
 Most of them play at one or two volume levels at most.
-This is why many Flatpickers prefer to jam with other guitar players, they can’t hear themselves otherwise.
+Many flatpickers prefer to jam with only other guitar players because they can’t hear themselves otherwise.
 At no point should anyone have to strain to hear the singer or mandolin player because the banjo player only has one level, or the fiddle player doesn’t understand the word backup.

 2)Orchestration and Arrangement-Not all of the instruments are playing at once in an orchestra.
-An instrument has a supporting role and sometimes a lead role, the idea is it adds to the ensemble.
+An instrument has a supporting role and sometimes a lead role, the idea is it adds to the ensemble regardless of what it is doing.
 If someone is playing the entire time it’s as if someones talking the entire time, not giving others a chance to speak.
 Usually, besides the banjo the Fiddler is the worst offender.
 They don’t understand their rhythmic role so they decide to play lead the entire time.
+We need a T-shirt, “Stop Fiddling”…

 3)Rhythm-In recent years due to the click track phenomena an insane amount of focus is given to practicing with metronomes and recording music in a studio with a click track.
 Meanwhile, humans are not robots.
 Nature has a natural flow and ebb to it.
 Adamantly adhering to a click track tempo rids the music of this push and pull.
 Music perfectly in time to a reference click will never have a natural flow to it.
 In lots of music you want to slow down and speed up in parts.
 Listen at someone play the Bach Cello Suites.
 In classical music they call that interpretation.
 I’m not saying bluegrass needs to speed up and slow down that much; however, I do believe it could stand some more push and pull, some more tempo variations.